lammps/lammps/doc/src/Build_cmake.rst

 The cmake command takes one required argument, which is the LAMMPS cmake directory which contains the CMakeLists.txt file.

-The argument can be preceeded or followed by various CMake command-line options.
+The argument can be prefixed or followed by various CMake command-line options.
 Several useful ones are:

 .. code-block:: bash